CleverCloud/doc.clever-cloud.com/commons/admin-console/billing.md

 ### Estimating Costs

 When you deploy an app, a worker is created to host it.
-Each languages have four type of workers
+Each languages have four type of scalers, aka workers:

 * Tiny
+* Small
 * Medium
 * Large
+* XtraLarge
+* Huge
-* X-Large
+* XtraHuge

-#### Workers billing rates
+#### Scalers billing rates
 <table class="table table-bordered table-striped">
   <thead>
     <tr>